SciAps/DART-SD410-manifest/README.md

 && tar -xzvf ../proprietary_LA.BR.1.2.4_01810_8x16.0_410C_Nov.tgz -C vendor/qcom/
 ```

+If you are building for the *ngx*, you will need to switch your kernel branch to **LA.BR.1.2.4-01810-8x16_NGX** until we figure out how to get Kconfig and dtsi files to play nicely with one another.

 ### Building (define TARGET as *chem200* or *ngx*, and NUM_THREADS as your number of CPU cores times 2)
 ```bash
 NUM_THREADS=8 \